Biological interaction: Non-trophic interactions

 Some examples of non-trophic interactions are habitat modification, mutualism and competition for space.
 It has been suggested recently that non-trophic interactions can indirectly affect food web topology and trophic dynamics by affecting the species in the network and the strength of trophic links.
-A number of recent theoretical studies have emphasized the need to integrate trophic and non-trophic interactions in ecological network analyses.
+It is necessary to integrate trophic and non-trophic interactions in ecological network analyses.
 The few empirical studies that address this suggest food web structures (network topologies) can be strongly influenced by species interactions outside the trophic network.
 However these studies include only a limited number of coastal systems, and it remains unclear to what extent these findings can be generalized.
-Whether non-trophic interactions typically affect specific species, trophic levels, or functional groups within the food web, or, alternatively, indiscriminately mediate species and their trophic interactions throughout the network has yet to be resolved.
-Some studies suggest sessile species with generally low trophic levels seem to benefit more than others from non-trophic facilitation, while other studies suggest facilitation benefits higher trophic and more mobile species as well.
+Whether non-trophic interactions typically affect specific species, trophic levels, or functional groups within the food web, or, alternatively, indiscriminately mediate species and their trophic interactions throughout the network has yet to be resolved. sessile species with generally low trophic levels seem to benefit more than others from non-trophic facilitation, though facilitation benefits higher trophic and more mobile species as well.

-A 2018 study by Borst et al.. tested the general hypothesis that foundation species — spatially dominant habitat-structuring organisms – modify food webs by enhancing their size as indicated by species number, and their complexity as indicated by link density, via facilitation of species, regardless of ecosystem type (see diagram).
-Additionally, they tested that any change in food web properties caused by foundation species occurs via random facilitation of species throughout the entire food web or via targeted facilitation of specific species that belong to certain trophic levels or functional groups.
-It was found that species at the base of the food web are less strongly, and carnivores are more strongly facilitated in foundation species' food webs than predicted based on random facilitation, resulting in a higher mean trophic level and a longer average chain length.
-This indicates foundation species strongly enhance food web complexity through non-trophic facilitation of species across the entire trophic network.

-Although foundation species are part of the food web like any other species (e.g. as prey or predator), numerous studies have shown that they strongly facilitate the associated community by creating new habitat and alleviating physical stress.
-This form of non-trophic facilitation by foundation species has been found to occur across a wide range of ecosystems and environmental conditions.
-In harsh coastal zones, corals, kelps, mussels, oysters, seagrasses, mangroves, and salt marsh plants facilitate organisms by attenuating currents and waves, providing aboveground structure for shelter and attachment, concentrating nutrients, and/or reducing desiccation stress during low tide exposure.
-In more benign systems, foundation species such as the trees in a forest, shrubs and grasses in savannahs, and macrophytes in freshwater systems, have also been found to play a major habitat-structuring role.
-Ultimately, all foundation species increase habitat complexity and availability, thereby partitioning and enhancing the niche space available to other species.